iceberg12/Udacity_selfDrivingCarP11/README.md

 #### Trajectory Generation

 From Bellman's principle of optimality, at every sampling step we can re-use the proposed trajectory from the previous steps and simply add a few more optimal steps to maintain a fixed horizon of trajectory (in this case, 50 time steps of 20ms each).
-This will minimize any abrupt change due to previous optimal trajectory and current optimal trajectory and reduce unneccessary jerks.
+This will minimize any abrupt change due to previous optimal trajectory and current optimal trajectory and reduce unnecessary jerks.

 ![alt text][frenet]